mkeller3/FastGeostats/README.md

 ## Statistics

 ### Description
-The statistics endpoints allows you to performa multitude of common math statistics on your table such as `'distinct', 'avg', 'count', 'sum', 'max', 'min'`.
+The statistics endpoints allows you to perform a multitude of common math statistics on your table such as `'distinct', 'avg', 'count', 'sum', 'max', 'min'`.

 ### Parameters
 * `coordinates=coords` - a list of coordinates used to filter the response